Deletion in Binary Search Tree (BST)

 }

-if (parent != NULL)
+if (successorParent != NULL)

 else

-curr->right = temp->right;
+curr->right = successor->right

-curr->key = temp->key;
+curr->key = successor->key

 }

-return root;
+return root

 }

-Time and Space complexity Analysis
+Time and space complexity analysis

-When key k is a node with two children, we need to perform three critical operations.
+When key k is a node with two children: We need to perform three critical operations.
 Suppose the node to be deleted is present at level m.

 • After this, we need to perform a constant time pointer manipulation operation.

-• So the overall time complexity = O(m) + O(h -m) + O(1) = O(m + h - m) + O(1) = O(h) + O(1) = O(h).
+• So overall time complexity = O(m) + O(h -m) + O(1) = O(m + h - m) + O(1) = O(h) + O(1) = O(h).

 From the above analysis, we can conclude that deletion in the BST will take O(h) time in the worst case.
 However, we need to observe one thing: the height (h) of the tree depends on its structure.
 So there could be two extreme situations: